emanuelhuber/RGPR/docs/_build/html/_sources/functions/dim-GPRvirtual-method.md.txt

-# Dimensions of a GPR object Return the number of rows (samples per trace) and columns (samples per trace).
+# Dimensions of a GPR object

 ```r
 ## S4 method for signature 'GPRvirtual'